lijinghuan1997/lijinghuan1997.github.io/_teaching/2020-spring-teaching-1.md

 Space Discovery (太空探索)
 ======
-*  graded assignments, quizzes, and exams, ensuring fair assessment and feedback to a class of 180+ students.
+*  Graded assignments, quizzes, and exams, ensuring fair assessment and feedback to a class of 180+ students.
 *  Assisted in the preparation of classes.